johnrom/nimble/README.md

 This will create a new project that will live at `http://my-test-project.local/` -- if you choose to generate certs for this project, you will also be able to access it on `https://my-test-project.local`, but it will of course be untrusted.

 It will also offer to clone a Git repo (connected to your Git used in this terminal, so if you can pull it from the terminal, you can pull it with `nimble`).
-If you choose to clone a Git repo, it'll also offer to run `npm install`... because I'm lazy :)
+If you choose to clone a Git repo, it'll also offer to run `npm install`... because I'm lazy :).
+When installing WP it will try and cheat and read your Git email address registered via git.config.
+Because I'm even lazier!

 Additionally, by default it will use my WordPress image with WP-CLI and XDebug which is based on Conetix's version.
-With this, you can listen to WordPress using any Xdebug plugins for your editor of choice.
+With this, you can listen to WordPress using any Xdebug plugins on port :9000 for your editor of choice.

 - https://hub.docker.com/r/johnrom/docker-wordpress-wp-cli-xdebug/
 - https://github.com/johnrom/docker-wordpress-wp-cli-xdebug